 These are indexes for key-value data.
-For a data storage that consists of only appending to a file, a simple indexing strategy is to keep an in-memory hash map where the value for every key is a byte offset which is where the key is located.
-The value for the key is then read.
+For a data storage that consists of only appending to a file, a simple indexing strategy is to keep an in-memory hash map where the value for every key is a byte offset, which indicates where the key is located in the file.

 Bitcask (the default storage engine in Riak - Riak is a distributed datastore similar to Cassandra) uses the approach above.
 The only requirement is that all the keys fit in the available RAM as the hash map is kept completely in memory.
 The values don't have to fit in memory since they can be loaded from disk with a simple disk seek.
 Something like Bitcask is suitable for situations where the value for a key is updated frequently.

 The obvious challenge in appending to a file is that the file can grow too large and then we run out of disk space.
 A solution to this is to break the log into segments of a certain size.
 A segment file is closed when it reaches that size, and subsequent writes are made to a new segment.